 Noé was born and grew up in Madagascar, Africa, where he received a B.S. in Accounting from Institut National des Sciences Comptables et Administration d’Entreprises, INSCAE.
 He also has a Master’s Degree in Management from the Université Paris XII, France.
 Noé previously worked at Illinois State University (ISU) where he taught a range of project management, monitoring and evaluation-oriented classes for Management Development International, an international professional development program.
 Prior to his relocation to the U.S., he worked in Madagascar for Population Services International, a Washington D.C-based global health organization.
 He also worked as a consultant for an independent market research firm operating in the Indian Ocean Islands.
-Noé now brings his expertise in project management and health programming to MiracleFeet, where he serves as the Assistant Program Manager for Francophone Africa region.
+Noé now brings his expertise in project management and health programming to MiracleFeet, where he serves as Senior Program Manager.
 In his spare time, he enjoys spending time with his family and playing with his two little children, running and reading books.
 He speaks Malagasy, French, and English.

 As a former news producer who has made the switch to the PR-side, Jill Dykes has a unique mix of relationships, experience, and news judgment.
 A self-described “news-hound”, Jill majored in broadcast communications at Elon University and was promptly hired by NBC News world headquarters after graduation.
 During her five years with NBC, she traveled extensively to cover major breaking news and learned firsthand how to find a good news story.
 In 2002 Jill made the switch to PR and honed her skills at two highly reputable agencies before launching Jill Dykes PR in 2009.
 When not pitching her clients to major national and international news organizations, Jill can be found spending time with her husband and two daughters, ages 11 and 8.